jolynch/website/content/posts/dominos_is_a_good_cdn.md

 <center>![dominos_big_pizza](/img/dominos_big_pizza.svg)</center>

-In this visualization a single grid tick represents one minute of time, so our first customer spends about 2 minutes ordering his pizza, then the pizza shop spends about 12 minutes lovingly hand tossing the dough and cooking the pizza, and then the delivery driver must drive close to 20 minutes to get to their door.
+In this visualization a single grid tick represents one minute of time, so our first customer `Alice` spends about 2 minutes ordering her pizza, then the pizza shop spends about 12 minutes lovingly hand tossing the dough and cooking the pizza, and then the delivery driver must drive close to 20 minutes to get to their door.
 In this example the end to end latency works out to ~35 minutes for `Alice` and ~30 for `Bob`.

 On the other hand, Domino's splits their pizza making endeavors into many smaller points of presence which are closer to their customers.
 This model